Credit card debt smaller

 During this 6-year period, lenders and credit providers can view your credit history, including your past credit card debts, when considering your creditworthiness for any future loans or credit applications.
 Negative information such as defaults, late payments, or CCJs related to your prior credit card debt can significantly impact your credit score and the likelihood of obtaining future credit.

-By keeping on top of credit card repayments, the impact of previous defaults and arrears will gradually lessen.
+By keeping on top of credit card repayments and taking credit card debt advice on board, the impact of previous defaults and arrears will gradually lessen.
 Building back a positive credit history by making payments on time for other credit obligations and practicing good financial habits can help improve your credit score over time.

 Can I declare bankruptcy to eliminate credit card debt in the UK?